Header image metal reactivity

 Li(s) - e → Li+(aq)

 The lithium hydroxide formed is an ionic compound with positively charged lithium ions and negatively charged hydroxide ions (OH-(aq)).
 Metals when they react lose electrons to form positively charged ions.
 We defined oxidation earlier as the addition of oxygen to a substance however we can extend this definition to include the loss of one or more electrons.
-Non-metals unlike metals gain electrons from the metal when they react to form a negatively charged ion.
+Non-metals unlike metals gain electrons from metals when they react with them to form a negatively charged ion.
 The gain of electrons is often called reduction e.g.

 copper(s) + oxygen(g) → copper oxide(s) -word equation